NDA INFORMATION

 Q: The agreement says only that the amount of compensation paid to me is confidential - is that normal?

 A: This is a very common term in a settlement agreement.
 You may be willing to accept confidentially about the amount of compensation (or not).
-The legislation restricting NDAs in PEI makes a specific exception for settlement amount.
+The legislation restricting NDAs in PEI (and most US states) makes a specific exception for settlement amount.

-What you should be looking out for in addition are confidentiality restrictions that go further than this; for example, the structure of the settlement (how much is described as “damages”); the circumstances that led to your complaint, your personal experiences, the preceding negotiations.
+What you should be looking out for in addition are confidentiality restrictions that go further than this; for example, the structure of the settlement (how much is described as “damages” which are tax-free to the victim and how much “severance” which is taxable; see below); the circumstances that led to your complaint, your personal experiences, the preceding negotiations.
 You should also be looking out for a non-disparagement clause (see also Recognizing and Understanding an NDA)

 Q: I have a clause in my agreement that reads: “The terms and conditions of this Memorandum of Agreement shall remain strictly confidential between the parties and shall not be disclosed to anyone.”
 I'm not sure if this means that I still can talk about my complaint but just not the settlement?

 A: This is common wording and it is intentionally unclear and vague.
-It is likely that the other side wants you to understand this as meaning you cannot talk about your complaint or situation at all.
-CBMS has seen many situations where this interpretation is assumed either by the defendants or by victims themselves.
+It is likely that the other side wants you to understand this as meaning you cannot talk about your complaint .
+In practice you are still constrained from using your voice; it is difficult if not impossible in practice to describe your experience without being able to refer to the resolution or even the fact of a settlement.

 In practice, individuals find that it is extremely hard to speak about your experience without referring to the settlement itself.
 The outcome is obviously part of your story of your personal experiences.